adunning/bedes-bible/docs/amiatinus-proposal.md

 - id: 'letis:2002vulgata'
   type: article-journal
-  title: "The <i>Vulgata Latina</i> as sacred text: What did the Council of Trent mean when it claimed Jerome's Bible was <i>authentica</i>?"
+  title: "The *Vulgata Latina* as sacred text: What did the Council of Trent mean when it claimed Jerome's Bible was *authentica*?"
   container-title: Reformation
   page: 1-21
   volume: '7'